MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/Update-MgBetaDriveItem.md

 This is a special case of the Update method.nYour app can combine moving an item to a new container and updating other properties of the item into a single request.
 Items cannot be moved between Drives using this request.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Update-MgDriveItem](/powershell/module/Microsoft.Graph.Files/Update-MgDriveItem?view=graph-powershell-1.0)

 ## SYNTAX

 ### UpdateExpanded (Default)